actions-marketplace-validations/zoomchan-cxj_actions-license/README.md

 # actions-license
-This action fork from [actions-license](https://github.com/thalleslmF/actions-license)
+This action forked from [actions-license](https://github.com/thalleslmF/actions-license) and do some customization.

 # Usage

-Create `.github/license-check.json` like the following:
+create `.github/license-check.json` or specify concrete path in `action inputs: config-path` like the following:

 ```
 "copyright": [
     "Copyright",
     "Licensed under the **, Version 2.0 (the \"License\");", // Put your license here in a array format
   ],
 "ignore": [
     "node_modules/**", //Put the file pattern you want to ignore on the check
     "**.md",
     "**.json",